keen/pingpong/README.md

 $ heroku config:push --app my-pingpong-app-eu
 ```

-Next, set the `REGION` environment variable:
+Then, set the `REGION` environment variable:

 ```
 $ heroku config:add REGION=heroku-eu-west-1
 ```

-As you can see in `config.yml`, Pingpong will include the `REGION` in the JSON payload for each check, making it easy to do analysis on in the future.
+As you can see in `config.yml`, Pingpong will include the `REGION` in the JSON payload for each check, making it easy to do analysis in the future.

 Now, tell git about the new Heroku EU git remote, and push your Pingpong codebase to the new app: